1960s Australia – fashion, pop culture and events

 They include the Profumo Affair in the UK, US President John F Kennedy's assassination, torrential rain in Sydney, a royal visit, Australian politics and notable sporting achievements.

-Black-and-white historical interview footage gets the response of white folk to Aborigines.
-The footage, shot on city streets, and in homes of white folk, reveals how Aborigines are viewed by the others.
+Black-and-white historical interview footage gets the response of white folk to Aboriginal people.
+The footage, shot on city streets, and in homes of white folk, reveals how Aboriginal people are viewed by the others.

 Summary by Romaine Moreton